egreiner/IegTools.Sequencer/README.md

 ## States

-States can be defined as strings or enums, internally the will be stored as strings.
+States can be defined as strings or enums, internally they will be stored as strings.

 ## State Tags

-State-Tags can only be used if using string-states.
+State-Tags can only be used with string-states.
 For enum-states there are other possibilities. (link to ...)

 There are available two state tags as prefix for states